n-ivkovic/tspreed/README.md

 $ tspreed < textfile
 ```
 ```
-$ pdftotext document.pdf - | tspreed -w 300 -n 120 -lifb -p line -c 1
+$ pdftotext document.pdf - | tspreed -w 300 -n 120 -lifbB -p line -c 1
 ```

 ## Configuration

-The values provided in the command options take precidence over the values of the user-specific config file `~/.config/tspreed/tspreed.rc` (if defined, `$XDG_CONFIG_HOME/tspreed/tspreed.rc` is used instead), which takes precidence over the values of the system-wide config file `/etc/tspreed/tspreed.rc`.
+The values provided in the command options take precidence over the values of the local config file `~/.config/tspreed/tspreed.rc` (if defined, `$XDG_CONFIG_HOME/tspreed/tspreed.rc` is used instead), which takes precidence over the values of the global config file `/etc/tspreed/tspreed.rc`.

-The default values are stored in [`./default.rc`](./default.rc), which is used as the system-wide config file after installation.
+The default values are stored in [`./default.rc`](./default.rc), which is installed as the global config during installation.

 | Option     | Configuration file   | Default value | Description |
 | ---        | ---                  | ---           | ---         |